 I highly recommend using activated charcoal in your daily skincare routine.
 Since I have been using it, I have less blackheads, my pores are smaller, and I hardly ever get any pimples.
 This is due to its natural detoxification properties.

-What I Use & Why It’s One of My Favorite Natural Beuty Products
+What I Use & Why It’s One of My Favorite Natural Beauty Products

 Rather than using loose powder for my skin, I prefer to use products that are already made with activated charcoal.
-I use Lemongrass Spa’s Charcoal Face Soap once a day to wash off my makeup, and I use their Detoxifying Charcoal Facial Mask once a week to draw out toxins.
+I use Activated Charcoal Tea Tree Soap once a day to wash off my makeup, and I use Activated Charcoal Mask once a week to draw out toxins.

 Natural beauty products really do make a difference in your health.
 It’s a much-needed part of healthy holistic living.
 I highly suggest leaving the chemicals behind!